troystribling/BlueCap/Documentation/GATTProfileDefinition.md

 ### <a name="gatt_profilemanager">ProfileManager</a>

-`ProfileManager` is used by the `BlueCap` app as a repository of GATT profiles to be used to instantiate `Services` and `Characteristics`. `ProfileManager` can be used in any application but is not required the framework.
+`ProfileManager` is used by the `BlueCap` app as a repository of GATT profiles to be used to instantiate `Services` and `Characteristics`. `ProfileManager` can be used in any application but is not required.

 A `ServiceProfile` is added to `ProfileManager` using a method defined on `ProfileManager`,